Cookies on the Healthspan site

 Elegant and refined, this is the colour of a Provence rosé or saignée champagne.
 The nose is a little light with some slight cereal notes, but it's still pleasant and interesting.

-A couple of glasses might make you think it's a bit sickly, but it is streets ahead of the competition.
+A couple of glasses might make you think it's a bit sickly, but it's still streets ahead of the competition.

-Having tasted a number of spirits alternatives both prior to and during this exercise, we feel that these might be better to style themselves not to make an alcohol-free gin and tonic, but as drinks in their own right.
+Having tasted a number of spirits alternatives both prior to and during this exercise, we feel that these might be better to style themselves less as gin for alcohol-free gin and tonic, but more to make drinks in their own right.

 Looks great, very smart bottle.
 Nose is soapy, not at all attractive, very much like washing detergent.
 Palate is exactly the same.
 This is hideous.